-Fortunately, dental implants offer a comfortable and long-lasting solution to tooth loss, help you feel confident in your own skin, and improve your quality of life.
+Fortunately, cosmetic dentistry offers a comfortable and long-lasting solution to tooth loss, helping you feel confident in your own skin, and improve your quality of life.
 Dr. John Paul Gallardo, of Gallardo Periodontics and Implant Dentistry, has performed countless successful dental implants in the Miami area, and he’s passionate about helping patients improve their smiles and their lives with permanent restorations that look and feel just like natural teeth.

-They consist of three parts: the actual implant is a screw that serves as a root for the new tooth.
-Its purpose is to permanently anchor the new tooth to the jaw.
-The second part is the abutment.
-It’s a permanent and removable connector that supports a tooth or set of teeth.
-Lastly, the third part is the crown and the portion of the tooth that is visible.
-Porcelain ensures durability and an attractive natural appearance to crowns.
+Comprising three parts, implants consist of a screw serving as the new tooth’s root, permanently anchoring it to the jaw.
+The second component, the abutment, is a permanent and removable connector that supports a tooth or set of teeth.
+Lastly, the visible portion of the tooth, the crown, ensures durability and a natural, appealing appearance with porcelain construction.

 How long do Dental Implants last?